-I am a research assistant in the finance group of MIT Sloan School of Management, working on cryptocurrency and macrofinance for Professors Antoinette Schoar and Jonathan A. Parker.
+I am an incoming Ph.D. student at the finance group of MIT Sloan School of Management.
+I am interested in FinTech, entrepreneurship & innovation, and labor & technology.
 I received M.S.
-Statistics from UChicago in July 2019.
-Before that, I worked on machine learning optimization at SHUFE-RIIS and shanshu.ai in Shanghai, China.
-From 2014 to 2017, I studied mathematics at the University of California, Los Angeles (UCLA) and received B.S. summa cum laude with departmental honors.
-I co-authored a paper on large-scale machine learning optimization algorithm published in IEEE Trans.
-Signal Process. under Professor Ali H. Sayed at UCLA.
-In the spare time, I practice quantitative trading in the Chinese stock market.
-I'm a native of Henan, China.
-Check out my Google Scholar, GitHub, and StackExchange.
+Statistics from the University of Chicago in July 2019.
+Before that, I was a machine learning engineer at SHUFE-RIIS and Cardinal Operations in Shanghai, China.
+From 2014 to 2017, I studied Mathematics at the University of California, Los Angeles (UCLA) and received a B.S. degree with summa cum laude and departmental honors.
+I published a large-scale machine learning optimization algorithm in IEEE Trans.
+Signal Process. with Dr. Kun Yuan and Professor Ali H. Sayed at UCLA.
+Before running out of my spare time, I practiced quantitative trading in the Chinese stock market.
+I am from Zhengzhou, China.

 Feel free to contactme @ jiagengliu.com

 July.
-Professor Jonathan A. Parker and co-authors' paper A Dynamic Theory of Lending Standards has appeared in the NBER WP series.
-See the ungated version of the paper and the data appendix that surveys the credit bureaus in the world.
+Professor Jonathan A. Parker and co-authors' paper A Dynamic Theory of Lending Standards appeared in the NBER WP series.
+Read the ungated version of the paper and the data appendix that surveys the credit bureaus in the world.

 Apr 22.
 I helped write a blog post on how credit card companies target less-educated consumers with more complicated offers.